Your Sexual Harassment Rights During COVID-19

 In some cases, sexual harassment in the workplace becomes severe enough to make you consider leaving your job.
 In other instances, an employer will terminate a worker for complaining about sexual harassment.
 In either circumstance, it is important to follow protocol to protect any unemployment benefit entitlement rights and your ability to file a sexual harassment claim.

 Under California law, employees who quit their job must have done so with “good cause” to be eligible for unemployment benefits.
 Sexual harassment could qualify as good cause when it is severe or pervasive, but the employee must show that they tried to keep their job.
-This usually means that the employer must have been notified and given a chance to address the situation.
+This usually means that the employer must have been notified of the sexual harassment and been given a chance to address the situation.
 If the employer refuses to help or does not act, then the employee may feel that quitting is appropriate and could still be entitled to unemployment benefits.

-An Experienced Employment Attorney Can Help
+An Experienced Sexual Harassment Attorney Can Help

 For more information on how Strong Advocates can help you when you have experienced sexual harassment and to discuss the details of your case, contact (800) 870-9886 for a confidential consultation.